CBPC offers Psychotherapy, Training, Supervision, and Continuing Professional Development Courses.

 SATURDAY 9th JULY 2022 at KING’S COLLEGE, CAMBRIDGE

 This is a day for continuing professional development and will be a dialogue between psychotherapists, counsellors and neuroscientists researching the importance of touch.
-Confirmed speakers are Professor Francis McGlone, Dr Katerina Fotopoulou, Dr Natalie Bowling, Tom Warnecke, Susan Frazer, Gill Westland, Dr David Tune, Dr Elya Steinberg and Courtenay Young.
-Fee: £120.00 incl.
-Booking is open now.
+Confirmed speakers are Professor Francis McGlone, Dr Katerina Fotopoulou, Dr Natalie Bowling, Tom Warnecke, Susan Frazer, Gill Westland, Dr David Tune, Dr Elya Steinberg Fee: £120.00 incl.
+Booking is open.
+Places left.
 Full details will be posted shortly on the Short Courses page.

 JOURNAL OF BODY, MOVEMENT AND DANCE IN PSYCHOTHERAPY